Vasundhara Raje

-Vasundhara Raje Scindia (born 8 March 1953) is an Indian politician, who has held two terms as the chief minister of Rajasthan.
-She was previously a minister in the Union Cabinet of Atal Bihari Vajpayee and was India's first Minister of Small Scale Industries and Agro and Rural Industries, now known as Micro, Small and Medium Enterprises.
-In 2003, she became the first woman to serve as the Chief Minister for the state of Rajasthan.
-She is currently one of the national vice presidents of the Bharatiya Janata Party (BJP).
+Vasundhara Raje Scindia (born 8 March 1953) is an Indian politician, who has held the position of the chief minister of Rajasthan from 2003 to 2008 and 2013 to 2018.
+She was previously a minister in the Union Cabinet of Atal Bihari Vajpayee and for India's Minister of state External Affairs (India) and Minister of state Personnel, Public Grievances and Pensions.
+She is only woman to serve as the Chief Minister for the state of Rajasthan.
 A member of the Scindia dynasty, she is also the matriarch of the Bamraulia family of Dholpur.

 Early life

 Vasundhara Raje Scindia was born on 8 March 1953 in Bombay (now Mumbai).
 She is the daughter of Vijayaraje Scindia, Maharani and later Rajmata of Gwalior and Jiwajirao Scindia, Maharaja of Gwalior, members of the prominent Scindia Dynasty.

 Raje completed her school education at Presentation Convent School in Kodaikanal, Tamil Nadu, and later graduated with economics and political science degrees from the Sophia College for Women, Mumbai.